 Loop Games by INSPIReducation

-Used in our classrooms to embed the knowledge of place value in numbers - our children love these Loop Games and we are sure that yours will too!
+Used in our classrooms to embed the knowledge of circles (extending from our PowerPoint on 2D shape - see link below) - our children love these Loop Games and we are sure that yours will too!

 Preparation is simple...

 After purchasing and downloading, simply print off the Loop Game (you might find it useful to print onto coloured paper or card so that if you have more than one Loop Game, the cards don't get mixed up!).
 To keep the game fresher for longer, laminate, then cut up the cards.
 You are ready to introduce this amazing resources to your children!

 Playing is easy...